Dear readers of ADxS.org, please forgive the disruption.

 • Unchanged glutamate level

-8. Treatment of GABA deficiency
+8. Treatment of a GABA deficiency

-Bieger48 suggests the following treatment options for GABA deficiency:
+Bieger49 suggests the following treatment options for GABA deficiency:

 • GABA substitution with glutamine (precursor of glutamate and GABA)